Anger: What It Is and How to Deal with It

 It is not about you—it is that person’s issue, not yours.
 When you understand this, it is so much easier to let go of what is happening in the moment.
 You do not need to react to what the other person is doing or saying in the moment.
 It is easier to simply let the matter go.

 This does not mean you will always let this person treat you like dirt.
-Somewhere in this process, you will need to learn to put boundaries around this person—what you will or will not tolerate.
+Somewhere in this process, you will need to learn to put boundaries around this person.
+What you will or will not tolerate.

 The second way to deal with anger

-The second way to deal with anger is to deal with the broken boundary.
+Another way to deal with anger is to deal with the broken boundary.

 This may need to happen while you are still very angry, so you can limit the damage when you are around the other person.

-The last way to deal with anger is to learn to plan your life—to be intentional about it so that broken boundaries do not take you by surprise.
+Learning to plan your life—to be intentional about it so that broken boundaries do not take you by surprise.

 This takes trial and error—practice.
 It requires making new habits!